Storey7/Rubiks_cube/README.md

 # Rubiks Cube visualisation

-A rubiks cube rendering built using the OpenFrameworks toolkit for C++.
+A Rubiks cube rendering built using the OpenFrameworks toolkit for C++.
+Each cube face can be controlled using the keyboard, and a file with a string of moves in cube notation can be added also.
-I hope to eventually include a randomiser, move parser and solver, as well as the ability to render larger cubes.
+I hope to eventually include a solver, as well as the ability to render larger cubes.

 ![Cube image](images/cube.png)

 ## Done
 * Cube rendering and basic face rotation
-* Complete face rotations
+* Animated face rotations
 * Randomise cube function
-* Rotation animation
+* Ability to parse cube notation

 ## Todo
-* Ability to parse cube notation
 * CFOP based solver
 * Abstaction for bigger NxN cubes